 Intelligent services bring the power of the cloud to Office apps to help save you time and produce better results.
-These features help you improve your writing in Word and Outlook, and deliver dynamic presentations in PowerPoint.
+These features help you improve your writing in Word and Outlook, analyze your data in Excel, and deliver dynamic presentations in PowerPoint.
 To provide these services, Microsoft needs to be able to securely collect your written or visual content.

 Let's take a look at just some of the intelligent services that Microsoft Office provides.